-Although all you truly need is a swim-suit to hop into the water, there is some effective piece of water exercise equipment that you can use to boost the efficacy and enjoyment of your workouts.
+Although all you truly need is a swimsuit to hop into the water, there are some effective pieces of water exercise equipment that you can use to boost the efficacy and enjoyment of your workouts.

 Water dumbbells provide a surprising contradiction when you compare them against their land-based counterparts.
 While they all generally take the same shape, water dumbbells are typically made of a quick-drying EVA foam that is super light.